Sarah627/Java_miniatures/README.md

   ![import scanner class](./images/Scanner%20Class.png)

-  - note that even in import we don't forget the semi-colon :) .
+  - note that even in import we don't forget the semicolon :) .
     ![import scanner](/images/2023_02_Java-Scanner-Class.jpg)

 - Then, we create a new object from Scanner class